Ekoda/SoftMoE/README.md

 N = \frac{HW}{P^2}
 $$

-These patches can then be flattened and mapped to vector fitting the model dimension trough a linear projection, also called a patch embedding.
-Then we can feed the image data to a standard transformer, long live the transformer.
+These patches can then be mapped to vector fitting the model dimension trough a linear projection, also called a patch embedding.
+From there the data flows like in a standard transformer, long live the transformer.

 ---
 ## Requirements